 How to Use Expanders and Gates to Reduce Audio Background Noise in DaVinci Resolve

-Recording audio at is always a tricky feat, from microphones picking up sounds you hadn’t even realized where there to begin with, or squeezing in a functional workplace.
-A big culprit in my recordings, even after I’ve done everything I can, is the computer fan.
-The good news is that there’s great tools in DaVinci Resolve’s Fairlight tools to manage those pesky background artefacts!
+Recording audio at home is always a tricky feat, from microphones picking up sounds you hadn’t even realized where there to begin with, or squeezing in a functional workplace.
+A culprit in my recordings, even after I’ve done everything I can, is the computer fan.
+The good news is that there’s great tools in DaVinci Resolve’s Fairlight tools to manage those pesky artefacts!

-In this lesson we’ll over the Gate and Expander in the Dynamics Panel.
+In this lesson we’ll go over the Gate and Expander in the Dynamics Panel.
 You’ll learn how to use to this feature to make your audio sound cleaner.

-Freelancer Break
+Freelancer Coffee Break

 What are Gates and Expanders?